AlexB52/retest/README.md

 Launch `retest` in your terminal after accessing your ruby project folder.

 Pass the test command surrounded by quotes.
-Use the placeholder `<test>` in your command to let `retest` find the matching test and replace the placeholder with the path of the test file.
+Use the placeholder `<test>` in your command to tell `retest` where to put the path of the test file in your command.
+Example: `retest 'bundle exec rspec <test>'`.
+When a file is changed `retest` will find its matching test and run it.

 Learn more by running `retest -h`